 For the sweeteners, sucanat, turbinado or coconut sugar would be typically considered to be the healthiest of the granulated sweeteners.
 Now Foods offers great prices on healthier alternative sweeteners.

-Xylitol and erythritol are other options that will not affect your blood sugar and they are also a help as they do not feed candida.
+Xylitol and erythritol are other options that will not affect your blood sugar and they are also helpful as they do not feed candida.

-If all you have is regular white sugar or cane juice crystals, then that will work too, but those options are typically considered to be less healthy than the alternatives that listed in in
+If all you have is regular white sugar or cane juice crystals, then that will work too, but those options are typically considered to be less healthy than the alternatives listed.

 This Powdered Sugar Substitute will work great in anything you would typically use powdered sugar in...and even where you wouldn't.
 Since it's powdered, it will make any dish where you would like to have a smoother texture that much easier to make smooth.)